Sensirion/embedded-i2c-sen68/README.md

 ## Setup Guide

-### Connecting the Sensor
+### Connect the Sensor

-Your sensor has 4 different signals that need to be connected to your board: VDD, GND, SDA, SCL.
+Your sensor has 4 pins that need to be connected to your board: VDD, GND, SDA, SCL.
-Use the following pins to connect your SEN68:
+Use the following description to connect your SEN68:

 <img src="images/sen6x-pinout.png" width="300px">